yunmingzhang17/yunmingzhang17.github.io/language.md

 ranks = pagerank_module.do_pagerank(edges=my_graph, damp=0.85)

 ```
-The ranks which is of type `numpy.array(dtype=float)` can now be iterate over and it's values used for further processing.
+The ranks which is of type `numpy.array(dtype=float)` can now be iterated over and its values used for further processing.